-Theories of harm that the KPPU will investigate are market foreclosure and potential unilateral or coordinated effects.
+Theories of harm that the KPPU will investigate are market foreclosure, potential unilateral and coordinated effects.

 If a transaction results in a conglomerate, the KPPU will also assess the potential of tying or bundling effects, or both.

 Non-competition issues